timamus/linux-mint-install-apps/README.md

 Install dependencies: `sudo apt-get install -y zenity sox libsox-fmt-mp3`

 Then, in the applet settings, select the option "Compact - Battery Percentage without extended messages" in the "Display Mode" area.

+If the battery data is not displayed, change the path to the battery directory in the advanced configuration to "/sys/class/power_supply/BATT" or to something that starts with BAT

+> keyboard@cinnamon.org

+It may not be displayed if iBus is installed on the system.
+Find the application "iBus Preferences", then in General --> disable Show icon on system tray.
+Then in Advanced --> enable Use system keyboard layout

 > ScreenShot+RecordDesktop